Let’s End This Gated vs Ungated Content Battle Once And For All

 The deeper the prospect moves into your sales funnel, the more sense it makes to offer gated content.

-2. What Will You Do With The Information?
+Question to Ask Before You Gate Your Content #2: What Will You Do With The Information?

-Collecting leads is important, but properly nurturing those leads is what converts them into paying customers.
+Collecting leads are important, but properly nurturing those leads is what converts them into paying customers.
 You need to know how you’re going to separate different leads, and how you’re going to follow up.
 The Wordstream example we looked at earlier does an exemplary job of this.

-3. What Does Your Analytics Tell You?
+Question to Ask Before You Gate Your Content #3: What Does Your Analytics Tell You?

 Another simple method for deciding to gate or not is to simply take a look at your highest traffic content.